-The credit agreement we entered into in connection with our recapitalization in October 1999 includes a \$15.0 million revolving credit facility that expires in September 2005.
-This facility bears interest at a variable rate based on the prime rate, federal funds rate or a eurodollar market rate, plus a margin of between 1.25% and 3.25% based on our consolidated leverage ratio.
-Amounts outstanding under this facility are secured by a lien on our assets and the facility is subject to standard covenants, which we were in compliance with as of March 31, 2004.
-As of that date, there were no amounts outstanding under this facility.
-In June 2004, we entered into a commitment letter for a new \$30.0 million revolving credit facility which we anticipate will replace our existing \$15.0 million revolving credit facility.
+The credit agreement we entered into in connection with our recapitalization in October 1999 included a \$15.0 million revolving credit facility that we terminated in July 2004.
+This facility bore interest at a variable rate based on the prime rate, federal funds rate or a eurodollar market rate, plus a margin of between 1.25% and 3.25% based on our consolidated leverage ratio.
+Amounts outstanding under this facility were secured by a lien on our assets and the facility was subject to standard covenants, which we were in compliance with as of March 31, 2004.
+As of that date and upon termination, there were no amounts outstanding under this facility.
+In June 2004, we entered into a commitment letter for a new \$30.0 million revolving credit facility which we anticipate will replace our prior \$15.0 million revolving credit facility.
 Amounts borrowed under the new \$30.0 million revolving credit facility will bear interest, at our option, at a variable rate based on either the prime rate, federal funds rate or LIBOR plus a margin of between 0.5% and 2.0% based on our consolidated leverage ratio.
 Amounts outstanding under the new facility will not be secured by a lien on our assets, but will be guaranteed by our subsidiaries and the facility will be subject to standard covenants.